VirgilSecurity/virgil-crypto-c/docs/module.md

 The module item can have these attributes:

+c_prefix:
+    Prefix that is used for C name resolution.
+The c_prefix attribute is optional.

 class:
     Short class name that is implmeneted in this module.
 This attributes is used for inner components name resolution.
 The class attribute is